esrlabs/chipmunk-docs/book/src/02_extensions/04_api.md

         console.error('No API found!');
       }
     }
-    public _ng_onWrite(options: IOptions) {                                                         // on click function for send-type of message to the back-end if (this.api) {                                                                             // check if API exists this.api.getIPC().request({                                                             // send send-type of message to the back-end
+    public _ng_onWrite(options: IOptions) {                                                         // on click function for send-type of message to the process part if (this.api) {                                                                             // check if API exists this.api.getIPC().request({                                                             // send send-type of message to the process part
                 stream: this.session,
                 command: 'write',
                 settings: options